Meteor-Community-Packages/meteor-link-accounts/README.md

 * Call Meteor.linkWith[ServiceName] in place instead of loginWith.  (client side)
 * For unlink, Use Accounts.unlinkService(userId, serviceName).  (server side)

+## Changelog
+* 2.0 Will only work for Meteor app version above 1.3.
+* 1.3 will work with Meteor app version 1.3 or below.

 ## Design notes:
 1. Piggyback on existing Meteor oauth login system.
 Use login handler.